Jcrash29/jcrash29.github.com/travels/_posts/2015-10-29-honeymoon.md

 Today at work I could hardly get anything done out of pure excitement for the upcoming trip.
 However in between my code reviews and git merges I managed to snag Marissa and I single digit seats on two of our flights tomorrow.
 This is a large improvement upon the previous seats where we were multiple rows apart from each other.

 I'm so excited for tomorrow because when we go to sleep tomorrow I will be with my lovely wife next to the ocean.

+# Day 1 Eden Prairie to Honolulu

+Marissa and I have spent the morning getting ready for our trip by cleaning the house and fridge.
+We also watched the third lord of the rings movie, thereby completing our goal of watching all three lord of the rings movies before our trip.
+Watching the extended addition LOTR movies brings so much more detail and depth to some of the characters.

+At 2 PM we will head to the airport to get on the first flight of our honeymoon.
+We will fly from Minneapolis St. Paul airport to Seattle, and from there we will fly to Honolulu, where we have a single night by the oceans until our flight to Auckland.